Pros:

 A bit more crumbly than they are tender

-The option to message the bakery to accommodate nut-free, gluten-free or vegan-friendly diets is one of our favorite things about this cookie of the month club.
-Regardless of your dietary restrictions, each box of cookies comes hand-crafted in small batches using mostly organic ingredients.
-There’s never any artificial flavors, colors or preservatives—which means it’s best to enjoy these treats quickly.
-To store cookies long term, Little Red Kitchen recommends popping any leftovers in the freezer for up to three months.
+One of the most thoughtful aspects of this subscription is the option to message the bakery directly for nut-free, gluten-free or vegan-friendly requests.
+Regardless of your dietary needs, each box of cookies is hand-crafted in small batches using mostly organic ingredients.
+There are no artificial flavors, colors or preservatives, so the cookies are best enjoyed quickly.
+To keep them longer, Little Red Kitchen recommends freezing any leftovers for up to three months.

 My favorite flavor in the box I received was s’mores.
 After reading the serving recommendation, I popped it in the microwave for about 20 seconds.
 Just a quick spin took this cookie from tasty to absolutely sinful—I’m talking gooey marshmallow, melty chocolate and a warm, tender bite.
 Yum!